 Each year, Creative Matakana has a special design theme happening.
 In 2018 it was landscape and in 2017 we rolled out some exceptional special food events.
 In 2019 we’re holding three special days where you can learn some of the timeless arts of Japan in a gorgeous local home and garden.
 Each day will include some philosophy, and Monday and Tuesday’s classes also include a delicious Japanese-themed bento box lunch – with sake!

-BOOKINGS NOW OPEN!
-Like us on Facebook for updates!
+subscribe above or Like us on Facebook for updates!

-japanese Bento box lunches (monday & tuesday only)
+japanese Bento box lunch (monday only)

 Migiwa’s passion is combining the contemporary western lifestyle with a Japanese tradition, resulting in ‘LOHAS’ – Life of Health and Sustainability.
 The LOHAS philosophy includes ‘Hara Hachi bun me’ (eat to 80% of fullness); ‘Osusowake’ (share with others) and ‘Mottainai’ (zero waste).

 Migiwa will demonstrate a number of classic bento box items and all participants will enjoy lunch together.

 313: monday, may 6: kintsugI & furoshiki **Sorry, full!